Fossil fuel phase-out: Oil fuel phase-out

 World energy consumption, 1970–2025.
 Source: International Energy Outlook 2004.

 The mitigation of peak oil is the attempt to delay the date and minimize the social and economic effects of peak oil by reducing the consumption of and reliance on petroleum.
 By reducing petroleum consumption, mitigation efforts seek to favorably change the shape of the Hubbert curve, which is the graph of real oil production over time predicted by Hubbert peak theory.
 The peak of this curve is known as peak oil, and by changing the shape of the curve, the timing of the peak in oil production is affected.
 An analysis by the author of the Hirsch report showed that while the shape of the oil production curve can be affected by mitigation efforts, mitigation efforts are also affected by the shape of Hubbert curve.

 For the most part, mitigation involves fuel conservation, and the use of alternative and renewable energy sources.
 The development of unconventional oil resources can extend the supply of petroleum, but does not reduce consumption.

 Historically, world oil consumption data show that mitigation efforts during the 1973 and 1979 oil shocks lowered oil consumption, while general recessions since the 1970s have had no effect on curbing the oil consumption until 2007.
 In the United States, oil consumption declines in reaction to high prices.

 Key questions for mitigation are the viability of methods, the roles of government and private sector and how early these solutions are implemented.
 The responses to such questions and steps taken towards mitigation may determine whether or not the lifestyle of a society can be maintained, and may affect the population capacity of the planet.

-The most effective method of mitigating peak oil is to use renewable or alternative energy sources in place of petroleum.

 Because most oil is consumed for transportation most mitigation discussions revolve around transportation issues.